 A single mishap — e.g., when a team member calls out or a critical piece of equipment doesn't arrive on schedule — can derail entire projects.
 That's why many quality and project managers are forced into a state of reactiveness, which means proactive problem solving becomes virtually impossible.

-Then there’s the issue of data management.
+Then there's the issue of data management.
 The industry struggles with making sense of construction data, mainly because of the lack of standardization when it comes to collecting and recording information.
-Many firms are guilty of “poor data hygiene” and this results in challenges to accurately measure key performance indicators.
-If you can relate to the above issues and struggles, be sure to attend the Autodesk Connected Construction Forum.
-This two-hour digital event will feature a high-impact keynote along with in-depth master classes focusing on the following key areas: Coordination, Quantification, Project & Cost Management, and Quality Management.
+Many firms are guilty of "poor data hygiene" and this results in challenges to accurately measure key performance indicators.
+If you can relate to the above issues and struggles, be sure to check out our new free Master Class series.

 Anyone who is managing construction quality in the field will gain a lot of value from attending the Quality Management Master Class, which will be packed with relevant and actionable takeaways that you can put to work in your projects.